Sonaza/Experiencer/README.md

 Once you have reached the maximum level experiencer will change to displaying reputation progress.
 It displays the current level, reputation required to next level and percentage of the same value.
 By default the Experiencer will also attempt to automatically track the faction with whom you have last gained reputation.

-If available Experiencer can also track artifact power and honor.
-Artifact power tracking will unlock at level 100 if you also have the Legion expansion.
-Honor will unlock upon reaching level 110.
+If available Experiencer can also track artifact power, honor and conquest.
+* Artifact power tracking will unlock after you gain the Heart of Azeroth.
+* Conquest tracking unlocks at level 120.

 **Note!** Experiencer *will not* hide the existing experience bar by Blizzard and you need to use a separate addon to do that.
 Usually an action bar replacement addon (Dominos or Bartender) will allow you to hide it and using one with this addon is recommended anyway.